|Posted: March 17, 2017|

 - Team contacts, managers and coaches will be responsible for the conduct of and any damages incurred by their team.

 - To start a game teams must have eight (8) players and a goalie dressed and on the ice.
-A five-minute grace period will be allowed to start the game.
-If longer, the team forfeits the game.
-The clock will start and run until the first stoppage of play.
+A five-minute grace period past the scheduled time of the game will be allowed to start the game.
+The team forfeits the game after that period.
+The clock will start 1 minute after the 3 minute warm up and run until the first stoppage of play.

 - Tie score in playoff games: